 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Butternut squash isn’t suitable for low-carb diets, but it’s approved for Phase 2 or 3 of the original South Beach diet (without butter!)
+Butternut squash is a bit high in carbs for low-carb diets, but it’s approved for Phase 2 or 3 of the original South Beach diet (without butter!)
 It’s an occasional indulgence for me, and Slow Cooker Butternut Squash is a dish where I’d watch my portion size, especially for this version with butter, but it’s something I have to have a few times in the fall!

 Find More Recipes Like This One: